-Ipswich River Day Camps - Camp Staff
+Ipswich River Nature Day Camps | Camp Staff

-Camp Director: Scott Santino
+Camp Director – Scott Santino

 A graduate of Westfield State University, he fell in love with nature during many field labs in the wilderness of western Massachusetts.
 Scott develops and teaches programs for youth audiences including schools, scout groups, and families, and leads many of the camp canoe trips each summer.
-Scott’s two sons have participated in the Topsfield camp for many years and can’t wait to comeback each summer.
+His two sons have participated in the Topsfield camp for many years and can’t wait to comeback each summer.

-Marblehead Site Director: Cori Brauer
+Marblehead Site Director – Cori Brauer

 She holds a bachelor of science in biology and a master of science in natural resources, and she loves drawing upon her formal education to develop fun and creative activities that teach nature concepts and connection.
 During the school year, Cori serves as the sanctuary’s education coordinator, sharing her passion for environmental education with school groups, scouts, and families.